BDA-KTS/Language_Detection_Tutorial/README.md

 ## Duration
 1 Hour

-## Social Science Use Cases
+## Use Cases
 **Survey Analysis:** Determine the primary languages in multilingual survey responses.

 **Media Studies:** Analyze the distribution of languages in social media posts or news articles.

-## Setting Up the Computational Environment
+## Environment Setup

+Execute the following command to install the required packages for this tutorial.

 ```
-pip install langdetect pandas matplotlib
+pip install -r requirements.txt
 ```

 ![](language-detection.png)

-Want to know more, switch to the full tutorial at [Language Detection Tutorial.ipynb](Language-Detection-Tutorial.ipynb)
+Want to know more?
+Switch to the full tutorial at [Language Detection Tutorial.ipynb](Language-Detection-Tutorial.ipynb)
 ## Technical Details

 This tutorial leverages the [`langdetect`](https://github.com/Mimino666/langdetect) library, a port of Google's language-detection library, to identify the language of given text samples.
 The code is organized in a Jupyter Notebook for interactive exploration and reproducibility.